Christophe Gbenye: Biography

-Christophe Gbenye was born in Bas-Uélé District, Orientale Province in the Belgian Congo in 1927 as a member of the Mbua tribe.
+Christophe Gbenye was born in Bagbe, Bas-Uélé District, Orientale Province in the Belgian Congo in 1927 as a member of the Mbua tribe.
 Relatively little is known about his early life.
+Gbenye received his secondary education at the Marist Brothers school in Buta.
 He served as a clerk for the Stanleyville municipal government's finance department and became a trade unionist.
 He later served as the vice president of the eastern Congo branch of the General Labour Federation of Belgium which in 1951 became the Confederation of Free Trade Unions of the Congo.

 Gbenye joined Patrice Lumumba's independence oriented Mouvement National Congolais (MNC-L) in the late 1950s, and became a prominent leader of the party by 1959.
-Lumumba appointed him minister of the interior in the first Congolese parliament in 1960 following independence.
+In the 1960 Belgian Congo general election, he was elected as MNC-L national deputy for Bas-Uélé.
+Lumumba appointed him minister of the interior in the first Congolese government in 1960 following independence.
 In September, President Joseph Kasa-Vubu dismissed Lumumba from his position as prime minister.
 Gbenye was also dismissed, and he retired to Stanleyville where he enjoyed political support.
-Lumumba's eventual arrest and execution in January 1961 deeply angered Gbenye, though he did briefly return to his position as interior minister under Cyrille Adoula's coalition government.
-He replaced Lumumba as president of the MNC-L. However, Gbenye was seen as a political liability by the United States Central Intelligence Agency, which was largely responsible for Adoula's rise to power.
+Lumumba's eventual arrest and execution in January 1961 deeply angered Gbenye.
+On 3 March 1961, an extraordinary assembly of the MNC-L elected Gbenye to replace Lumumba as the party president.
+Despite his anger over Lumumba's removal from power, he did return to his position as interior minister under Cyrille Adoula's coalition government, serving in this role from 2 August 1961 to 13 February 1962.
+From February to July 1962, he served as Vice-Prime Minister in the Adoula government.
+However, Gbenye was seen as a political liability by the United States Central Intelligence Agency, which was largely responsible for Adoula's rise to power.
 Adoula then dismissed Gbenye, ostensibly because of his political rivalry with Victor Nendaka Bika, though Gbenye remained in parliament through early 1962.
 He then briefly returned to eastern Congo, then under the control of Antoine Gizenga's rebel government.